mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ## Epilogue: updating the "travel personality quiz" FSM

 The true power of the FSM pattern is its maintainability.
-The crux of the FSM pattern is diving the `main` function into the two functions that have separate concerns:
+The crux of the FSM pattern is dividing the `main` function into the two functions that have separate concerns:

 * the `input` function that focuses on turning incoming streams into "input" that the FSM can work with and
 * the `transition` function implements the FSM's transition function.